 Term in which it is taught and hours of teaching: Year 3 (Hilary and Trinity Terms).
 2-3 hours of classes per week.
 Occasional essay tutorials.

 Taught by Dr Aslı Niyazioğlu

-This paper introduces students to the major topics in Ottoman history and historiography of the 15th-17th centuries through a close reading of elected primary texts.
-Selections are from three Ottoman chronicles, a book of travels, a reform treatise, an autobiographical essay, and a dream diary.
+This paper introduces students to the major topics in Ottoman history and historiography of the 15th-17th centuries through a close reading of selected primary texts.
 You will learn about the historical contexts these texts reflect and explore how the Ottoman authors responded to significant developments in Ottoman history.
-Topics will include the nature of the early Ottoman expansion and the "gaza thesis", the reconstruction of Istanbul after the conquest, devsirme recruitment, the 1622 revolt that led to the execution of Sultan Osman II, and the dreams of a 17th-century Ottoman princess.
+Topics will include the nature of the early Ottoman expansion, the reconstruction of Istanbul after the conquest, recruitment of the ruling elite, the 1622 revolt that led to the execution of Sultan Osman II, and the dreams of a 17th-century Ottoman princess.
+The examination will contain passages from the set texts for translation with annotation.
+There will also be a choice of essay questions on the subject matter, style, purpose or historical importance of particular texts.
+Some of the essay questions will ask for comment on a passage reproduced on the examination paper.

 Turkish Political and Cultural Texts, 1860 to the Present Term in which it is taught and hours of teaching: Year 3 (Michaelmas and Hilary Terms).
 2-3 hours of classes per week.
-Occasional essay tutorials Taught by Dr Laurent Mignon
+Occasional essay tutorials